 In the lean startup model, innovation is viewed as a series of iterative cycles (build, measure, learn).
 A business designer can add the most value during the measure and learn phases but there is also a role to play in the marketing and finance side of the build phase.

 Hackathons are a great way to experiment with innovation but the role of business people in a weekend sprint process isn’t immediately obvious.
-In practise, I’ve found that I’m always busy during a hackathon.
+In practice, I’ve found that I’m always busy during a hackathon.
 Early in the weekend, I’m running to make the ideation and creative process as inclusive as possible.
 During the middle of the weekend, I’m busy interviewing potential customers, trying to invent a revenue model or hack together a promotional campaign.
 By the end of the weekend, I’m creating the slide deck and rehearsing the final presentation with the team.

 How does a business designer fit into an agency workflow?

-The role of business designer as glue in the process during a hackathon translates back into the cross functional way a business designer works on normal day-to-day project.
+The role of business designer as glue in the process during a hackathon translates back into the cross-functional way a business designer works on normal day-to-day project.
 The three main things that a business designer focuses on:

 - Help clients articulate new a value proposition across their organisation and gain support for their initiatives.